10 Outdoor Activities To Beat The Summer Heat

 Just off Thomasville Rd., just a half-mile north of I-10, Alfred B. Maclay Gardens State Park hides a tranquil secret in plain sight—Lake Hall.
 This placid, pristine lake is a perfect location for canoeing, kayaking, swimming, fishing, or simply hiking the many trails that overlook its waters.
 The gardens themselves are beautifully landscaped and bloom throughout the year, and you might even see one of the area’s crew teams rowing across the lake as well.

 On hot summer days, the Imagination Fountain at Cascades Park is a perfect way to cool off for kids of all ages.
-By day, it serves as a refreshing break from hiking, biking or strolling around this beautiful downtown park.
-And a night, its interactive jets illuminate in hundreds of colors, putting on light shows set to music for all to enjoy.
+By day, it serves as a refreshing break from hiking, biking, or strolling around this beautiful downtown park.
+And at night, its interactive jets illuminate in hundreds of colors, putting on light shows set to music for all to enjoy.

 An expansive facility that’s been a favorite among FSU students and youth campers for years, the FSU Reservation still remains a largely unknown entity to travelers and locals alike.
 Here, you can canoe or kayak on beautiful Lake Bradford, take a dip in the swimming area or play beach volleyball in a peaceful, natural setting.